ywoo904/ywoo904/README.md

 ### Hi there 👋
 My name is Young Woo and I am always eager to learn Data Anayltics and knowledges associated with.

-Here are some ideas to get you started:
+Here are some ideas to get you acquanited with me!:

 Educations: <br>
 -(Current) Georgia Institute of Technology-Masters in Data Analytics <br>